njevric99/travelSite/README.md

 # travelSite
-This is a test project for one company, so this is my way of making it without bootstrap 4
+This is a test project from one company, so this is my way of making it without bootstrap 4